Graingertom/Frontendtesting/README.md

 ### How to set up test file

-* We want to be using the jsdom environment and not the node environment and so to fix this add this block to the very top of your test file:
+* We want to be using the jsdom environment and not the node environment and so to fix this, add this block to the very top of your test file:

 ```
 /**